liferay/liferay-docs/develop/tutorials/articles/120-customizing/01-overriding-jsps/00-overriding-jsps-intro.markdown

 # Overriding JSPs [](id=overriding-jsps)

-There are several different ways to override JSPs in @product@ portlets and the core. @product@'s API provides the safest ways to override them.
-Here are API-based approaches to overriding JSPs in @product@:
+There are several different ways to override JSPs portlets and the core. @product@'s API provides the safest ways to override them.
+Here are API-based approaches to overriding JSPs:

  **Approach** | **Description** | **Cons/Limitations** |
  :----------- | :-------------- | :-------------- |